TOC:

 - Suggest that instead of any upcoming holiday and birthday gifts, you are requesting financial gifts or loans for a specific experience with specific goals.

-- Ask them to donate frequent flyer miles, which could help you manage travel costs.
+- Ask for a donation of frequent flyer miles, which could help you manage travel costs.
 Most airlines allow frequent flyer members to share their miles, but check airlines' policies to confirm.

 Beyond asking family and friends to invest financially in an experience, students should also consider fundraising more broadly.
 Some ideas:

 For all loans, keep in mind the terms, including interest rates, fees, and repayment information.
-Loans from family members can have more favorable terms, but be sure to write up your agreement to avoid misunderstandings.
-Treat such loans with the same seriousness and commitment to repayment that you would for a car or home loan, for instance.
+Loans from family members can have more favorable terms, but be sure to write up your loan agreement to avoid misunderstandings.
+Treat such loans with the same seriousness and commitment to repayment that you would for any other formal loan.

 Note: If you have additional loan questions about a loan you are considering, please contact Student Financial Services at (203) 432-2700.